Alex-Shatskiy/Todo/README.md

 This app lets you create, update, read and delete and todo.
 It also lets to select between All, Completed, Not Completed This also allows you to delete all completed todos.

-Note: All Css design has already been provide by *Add link*
+Note: All Css design has already been provide by [todomvc](https://todomvc.com/)

 # Stretch
 * Add catagories / priorites to todos